French submarine Gustave Zédé (1913): Design and description

-The Gustave Zédé class was built as part of the French Navy's 1909 building program to satisfy a ambitious requirement for a "high-seas" (sous-marin de haute mer) submarine capable of a speed of 20 kn on the surface.
+The Gustave Zédé class was built as part of the French Navy's 1909 building program to satisfy an ambitious requirement for a "high-seas" (sous-marin de haute mer) submarine capable of a speed of 20 kn on the surface.
 To reach this speed the sisters were to use a pair of 2400 PS two-cycle diesel engines.
 The navy placed an order for Gustave Zédés engines with Ateliers et Chantiers de la Loire which were to be a license-built design by MAN, but MAN declared that it could not provide blueprints for such powerful engines and the contract was cancelled in 1912.
 The navy decided to use instead readily available Delaunay-Belleville vertical triple-expansion steam engines in 1912.

 The boat had an overall length of 74 m, a beam of 6 m, and a draft of 4.2 m.
 Gustave Zédé displaced 850 t on the surface and 1099 t underwater.
 Her crew of numbered 43 officers and crewmen.

 Gustave Zédés three-cylinder steam engines each drove one propeller shaft and were designed to produce a total of 4000 ihp using steam from two du Temple boilers, but could only produce 3500 ihp.
 This shortfall limited the boat to 16 kn in service.
 When submerged each shaft was driven by a 820 PS electric motor.
 The designed speed underwater was 11 kn; during her sea trials on 21 August 1913, Gustave Zédé reached 11.44 kn from 1875 shp.
 She carried 69 MT of fuel oil which gave her a surfaced range of 1242 nmi at 13.4 kn and a submerged endurance estimated at 135 nmi at 5 kn.

 The sisters were armed with a total of eight 450 mm torpedoes.
 Gustave Zédé had two fixed internal torpedo tubes in the bow.
 The other six were located in external rotating torpedo launchers, three on each broadside that could traverse 160–165 degrees to the side of the boats.
 The boat was not initially fitted with a deck gun.